 Make a Contribution, Create Impact

-Despite the examples noted above – the benefit in the case of my parents and their friends, and the various charitable foundations those Walter Payton award winners founded, making a contribution does not have to be a huge event.
+Despite the examples noted above – the benefit put on by my parents and their friends, and the various charitable foundations those Walter Payton award winners founded – making a contribution does not have to be a huge event.

 The truth is, opportunities to make a contribution are everywhere around us each and every day.
 We just need to be looking for them…